yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 > NOTE: keep all the info for each MN on its own line

-Save and close the config file.
+7.Save and close the config file.

-Close the wallet.
+8. Close the wallet.

-Restart the wallet.
+9. Restart the wallet.

 OK so now we need to move across to setting up the VPS on Vultr.